 Black Dog Names – Different Languages

 When you feel like you’ve hit a brick wall on your creative process, you always have the option of looking to another language.
 Different words often SOUND like the perfect name.
-You can look to your heritage, the ancestry for your dog’s breed, or even a country you admire.
+You can look to your heritage, the ancestry of your dog’s breed, or even a country you admire.
 Friends and family will wonder how you came up with something so unique, prompting conversations all around.
 And your dog can pick up their feet, knowing no one else has the same unusual name.
 These black dog names all mean “black” in the following languages.

 - Beltza (Basque)